-    It is not always that there are enough antioxidants to combat and neutralize free radicals.
+Oxidative stress is not always caused by antioxidants combating and neutralizing free radicals.
 If the free radicals overwhelm available antioxidants, oxidative stress follows.

 This is essentially an imbalance between the number of free radicals and the body’s ability to fend them off using antioxidants.
 In such a case, free radicals are free to continue their rampage of body cells.
 As they react with cells and take electrons, they rob crucial components from them.
 Cell function is severely hampered or completely stopped.

 When the body is unable to cope with the number of free radicals, it results in health deterioration as cells lose their vitality, and some even die.

 This can damage major organs such as the kidney, heart, and lungs.
 It can also affect major functions within the body including digestion and immunity.
 Here are some of the possible consequences of oxidative stress: